clemensv/spec/http-webhook.md

 ### 4.1.2 Validation response

-If and only if the delivery target does allow delivery of the events, it MUST reply to the request by including the `WebHook-Allowed-Origin` and `WebHook-Allowed-Rate` headers.
+If, and only if, the delivery target does allow delivery of the events, it MUST reply to the request by including the `WebHook-Allowed-Origin` and `WebHook-Allowed-Rate` headers.